 A creation-diamond startup backed by Mark Cuban is brining millennial flair to the death-care industry

 Business Insider online

-Candi Cann, Ph.D., associate professor in religion and Baylor Interdisciplinary Core and author of Virtual Afterlives: Grieving the Dead in the Twenty-first Century, is quoted about research she is leading on “attachment objects,” such as cremation diamonds, and their impact on grief.
+Dr. Candi Cann is quoted in this article about her research on “attachment objects,” such as cremation diamonds, and their impact on grief.